 - Adhere to the company’s color scheme/corporate identity

 Always be consistent with brand identity.
 Use only the main colors to paint your logo and build your brand logo.
 The basic psychology of color is not too hard to learn.
 Never heard of it?
-You can learn up by reading this article The Psychology of Color in Marketing and Branding.
+You can learn up by reading this article Color Psychology: How Color Meanings Affect Your Brand

 - Use references